Replacing the RTX A2000 heatsink isn't rocket science, but we're dealing with expensive hardware so follow these steps carefully.

 3.Remove the stock heatsink

 Wipe the original thermal paste off the die using a lint free cloth.
-Clean the die using a bit of Isopropyl.
+Clean the die using a bit of Isopropyl or other cleaning alcohol.

-The original thermal pads are bad and should be replaced too.
+The original thermal pads are bad and should be replaced.
 They are brittle and probably come off in multiple pieces.
 You can use some Isopropyl here too.

 Put a small drop of thermal paste on the die and put the thermal pads on the memory chips.
-The pads are already cut to size but don't forget to take the plastic off.
+The pads are already cut to size, but don't forget to take the plastic off both sides.

 Lay the heatsink upside down and put the PCB on it, also upside down.
-Compare the caps and chokes on the PCB with the cutouts on the heatsink base so you don't put it upside down (it would be impossible to mount anyway).
+Compare the caps and chokes on the PCB with the cutouts on the heatsink base, so you don't put it reverse (it would be impossible to mount anyway).

 Congratulations!